What's in Milford Haven?

 Food and drink

-Cafes, shops and restaurants line the marina area.
+Cafes, shops and restaurants line the Milford Waterfront.
 Milford Haven also has a full range of shops, pubs and supermarkets in the town above the marina.

 There are a few hotels in Milford Haven along Hamilton Terrace, however, most of the tourist orientated accommodation is further west towards Dale, Marloes and Little Haven where you can find B&Bs, guesthouses, farmhouse accommodation, camp sites, touring caravan sites and self catering cottages.